When your baby or infant has a fever

-- DO NOT use cold baths, ice, or alcohol rubs.
+- Do not use cold baths, ice, or alcohol rubs.
 These often make the situation worse by causing shivering.

 When to Call the Doctor

-Talk to your child's provider or go to the emergency room when:
+Contact your child's provider or go to the emergency room when:

 - Your child does not act alert or more comfortable when their fever goes down